sillybytes/sillybytes/posts/legacy/2015/03/vim-vs-awk.md

 That's correct, But this will only be a problem if the text processing is meant to be executed while working in a vim session.
 When you execute an Awk script in your shell you must wait for it or open a new terminal session in order to continue working.
-The exact same thing happens here.
+The same thing happens here.
 If you wrote a Vim script for a specific text processing task, you should execute it and wait for it or get another terminal while the processing takes place (or send it to the background of course).

 > But I'm not a Vim user and don't know how to use it